flux-rs/flux/book/src/dev/develop.md

 You can also pass `-Ztrack-diagnostics=y` to enable it if you are not using `cargo xtask run`

+## Running outside the project

+To run Flux in a package outside the flux respo you need to install the binaries globally.
+You can do that using `cargo xtask install`.
+If you are continuously testing new changes it could be annoying to do it each time.
+To deal with this, you can set the `FLUX_SYSROOT` environment variable to change the location where `cargo-flux` and `rustc-flux` load the `flux-driver`.
+You can set it globally to point to the `target/debug` directory inside your local copy of the repo.
+This way you won't have to run `cargo xtask install` after every change and you can be sure you'll be using the latest local debug build.
+Just be aware that the `rustc-flux` and `cargo-flux` binaries are built for a specific toolchain, and you will get a dynamic linking error if the `flux-driver` was compiled with a different one.
+This is to say, you should at least run `cargo xtask install` every time after the toolchain is updated.

 ## Profiling Flux

 Set `FLUX_DUMP_TIMINGS=true` to have flux write timing diagnostics to `./log/timings`.